ssdeanx/DevKit-AI/docs/09-architecture-overview.md

 The application is a single-page application (SPA) built with **React** and **TypeScript**.
 Its architecture is designed around three core principles:
 - **Modularity:** Functionality is broken down into distinct, reusable components and services.
-- **Agentic Design:** Complex AI tasks are handled not by a single model, but by a collection of specialized **Agents**, each with a unique purpose, configuration, and toolset.
+- **Agentic Design:** Complex AI tasks are handled not by a single model, but by a collection of specialized **Agents**.
-- **Context-Awareness:** The system uses an advanced Retrieval-Augmented Generation (RAG) pipeline to deeply integrate with a developer's project context.

-> **💡 Architectural Note:** The agentic design allows for greater maintainability and specialization.
-Instead of trying to perfect one massive system prompt, we can fine-tune each agent's persona and configuration independently for its specific task, leading to higher-quality results.
+- **Cognitive Architecture:** The system uses a multi-tiered memory system (Working, Episodic, Semantic) managed by dedicated **Memory Processor** agents to provide deep contextual understanding.

 ## 2. Core Components & Directory Structure

--   `/components`: Reusable React components (`Button`, `Card`, `Sidebar`, etc.).
+-   `/components`: Reusable React components.
--   `/context`: React Context providers for managing global state (`GithubContext`, `SettingsContext`).
+-   `/context`: React Context providers for global state.
 -   `/agents`: The heart of the AI system.
-Each file defines a specialized `Agent` with its own system prompt, configuration, and execution logic.
+Each file defines a specialized `Agent`.
--   `/services`: Core logic for interacting with external APIs and managing application state.
+-   `/services`: Core logic for external APIs and managing the three memory tiers.
--   `/views`: Top-level components that represent the different screens or "tools" of the application (`ChatView`, `ReadmeView`, etc.).
+-   `/views`: Top-level components representing the app's different screens.
--   `/docs`: Contains all markdown-based documentation files and the `manifest.json`.

 ### Key Services

--   `gemini.service.ts`: A lightweight wrapper around the `@google/genai` SDK.
+-   `gemini.service.ts`: Wrapper around the `@google/genai` SDK.
--   `embedding.service.ts`: Handles creating vector embeddings for text.
--   `vector-cache.service.ts`: An in-browser vector database using IndexedDB.
--   `github.service.ts`: Handles all interactions with the GitHub API.
--   `agent.service.ts`: Manages the state of all available agents and their configurations.
+-   `supervisor.ts`: The central controller that manages the overall execution flow.
--   `orchestrator.ts`: Analyzes user intent to select the most appropriate agent.
+-   `orchestrator.ts`: Analyzes user intent to select the best agent.
--   `supervisor.ts`: The central controller for all AI interactions.
--   `short-term-memory.service.ts`: A simple in-memory store for the current conversation.
+-   `working-memory.service.ts`: Manages the volatile, task-specific "scratchpad."
+-   `history.service.ts`: Manages the chronological log of conversation (Episodic Memory).
+-   `knowledge.service.ts`: Manages the long-term vector store (Semantic Memory).
--   `agent-memory.service.ts`: Manages long-term memories in IndexedDB.
+-   `agent-memory.service.ts`: Manages learned memories from user feedback.

-## 3. The RAG Workflow: A Request's Lifecycle
+## 3. The Cognitive Workflow: A Request's Lifecycle

 This sequence describes what happens when a user sends a message from the `ChatView`.